This Asian inspired Asparagus Pasta Salad is tossed in a creamy, flavor-packed peanut dressing made with lime juice, garlic, and ginger.

 How to Make Asparagus Pasta Salad

-Next in a dry pan, toast your almonds.
+Step 2.
+In a dry pan, toast your almonds.
 This releases natural oils and enhances their flavor.

-Then add the creamy peanut butter.
+Step 3.
+Then in a medium bowl, add your freshly squeezed lime juice and the creamy peanut butter.

+Step 7.
 Next add the grated carrots and diced scallion.

 Serve topped with the toasted almonds and enjoy your Asparagus Pasta Salad!

-Frequently Asked Questions:
+Frequently Asked Questions

 Asparagus’ peak season is in the spring.
 It usually starts around beginning of March and goes through June.